Kevin002023/pands-project/README.md

 ````

 Pandas allows you to manipulate the dataset as a dataframe.
 It was used to import the dataset, set up a dataframe, valdidate the valeus and then for aggregation and grouping of specific variables.
-I made extensive use of the Pandas documentation which can be found (here)[https://pandas.pydata.org/pandas-docs/stable/getting_started/index.html]
+I made extensive use of the Pandas documentation which can be found [here](https://pandas.pydata.org/pandas-docs/stable/getting_started/index.html)

 NumPy was used for mathematical operations adn when working with arrays/matrices.
-Its documentation can be found (here)[https://numpy.org/doc/stable/]
+Its documentation can be found [here](https://numpy.org/doc/stable/)

 Matplotlib is an extension of NumPy and was used to present the data in plots.
-Its documentation is (here)[https://matplotlib.org/stable/index.html]
+Its documentation is [here](https://matplotlib.org/stable/index.html)

 Seaborn was also used in the visualistation of the data.
 It has some extended functionality on Matplotlib when making plots.
-Seaborn documentation is (here)[https://seaborn.pydata.org/]
+Seaborn documentation is [here](https://seaborn.pydata.org/)

 ## **Project**

 I chose to import the dataset using the url and the pandas read_csv() function.
-I did this so the code work even outside my repository, unattached to the dataset.
+I did this so the code would work even with the dataset unattached to the repository.
+The dataset is called 'data' in my code hereafter.

 ````
 data_url = 'https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data'